wp-plugins/raw-html/readme.txt

 == Changelog ==

+= 1.4.11 =
+* Tested up to WP 3.9-alpha.
+* Fixed a minor conflict with plugins/themes that run custom queries and then manually apply "the_content" filter to post content.

 = 1.4.10 =
 * Fixed a rare bug where all [raw]...[/raw] blocks in a post would be replaced with the content of the first block.